htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

    % the non-Hermitian drive.
    QTot1 = [];
    % Generate the matrix that will store the information about the charge
-   % pumped per Floquet cycle that is obtain using the non-Hermitian driving
+   % pumped per Floquet cycle that is obtained using the non-Hermitian driving
    % methods
    QTot2 = [];
    % Determine the number of noise realizations you want to use